List of Kentucky supplemental roads and rural secondary highways (200–299): Route description

 The highway begins at KY 185 (Caneyville Road) at Big Reedy.
 KY 238 heads west along Big Reedy Road, which turns north and parallels Big Reedy Creek after crossing it the first time.
 The highway turns east after crossing the West Fork of Reedy Creek and crosses Big Reedy Creek again immediately before its second junction with KY 185.
 KY 238 briefly runs concurrently with KY 185 before splitting east onto Sunfish School Road, which the route follows east to KY 187 (Sunfish Road).
 KY 238 and KY 187 run concurrently north across Sunfish Creek and meet the south end of KY 2330 (Sunfish–Sunny Point Road).
 At Sunfish, KY 238 splits east onto Sunfish–Bee Spring Road.
 The highway crosses Bear Creek before reaching its eastern terminus at KY 259 at Bee Spring.

 History

 KY 238 began solely as an access road to Big Reedy Lake.
-Between 1937 and 1958, KY 238 expanded to include Sunfish School Road, which would connect Big Reedy Lake with the KY 187 corridor, as well as another extension to serve as a loop that goes back to KY 185.
-KY 238 was expanded once again to run concurrent with KY 187, and use Sunfish-Bee Spring Road to connect with KY 259 at Bee Spring, sometime between 1960 and 1977.
+In 1937, KY 238 was designated onto the roadway to the lake, expanded to include Sunfish School Road, which would connect Big Reedy Lake with the KY 187 corridor, as well as another extension to serve as a loop that goes back to KY 185.
+Between 1937 and 1958, KY 238 was expanded once again to run concurrent with KY 187, and use Sunfish-Bee Spring Road to connect with KY 259 at Bee Spring, sometime between 1960 and 1977.